mikespub-org/seblucas-cops/src/Calibre/README.md

 ## Components

 ### Database
-This class manages the connection to one or more `metadata.db` files.
-It provides methods for executing SQL queries and handles the logic for multi-database setups.
+These classes manage the connection to one or more `metadata.db` files.
+They provide methods for executing SQL queries with `DatabaseConnection` and handle the logic for multi-database setups with `DatabaseContext`.

 ### Entity Classes
 A set of classes (`Book`, `Author`, `Series`, `Tag`, `CustomColumn`, etc.) that represent individual records from the database.
 They provide an object-oriented interface to the raw data and contain logic for finding associated data (e.g., finding all books for an author).